Alex-450/ReactOnRails/README.md

 External API calls are made using the Flickr public API and Leaflet (https://react-leaflet.js.org/).

-# Versioning
+## Versioning

 - Rails version: 6.0.0
 - React version: 16.13.1
 - Bootstrap version: 4.5.0
 - Leaflet version: 1.6.0

-# To run the application:
+## To run the application:

-From the route directory, run the command `bin rails s`

-# Feautures
+1. Open the root folder
+2. Run: bin/rails s to start the puma server
+3. Go to the specified localhost address

+## Features

 - Countdown timer to date of race on homepage
 - Image carousel using Flickr API images